matty271828/deployments/README.md

 3. **Deploy**
    Run the deployment workflow with:
-   - Your frontend repository URL
+   - Your frontend repository URL (must be a Vite project)
    - Your acquired domain name

+   Note: The platform currently only supports Vite-based frontend projects.
+   Support for other frameworks will be added in future updates.

 The system will automatically:
 - Configure DNS and SSL for each domain